Ostarine is supposed to help you build muscle and burn fat without the side effects of steroids, but is it worth it? Read on and find out…

 I’d like to first point out one simple fact…

-Everything you’ve heard about the benefits of Ostarine are either derived from one of two human studies or someone’s anecedotal (subjective) experience with the drug.
+Everything you’ve heard about the benefits of Ostarine is either derived from one of two human studies or someone’s anecedotal (subjective) experience with the drug.

-Based on anecdotal reports, a 30 day cycle of Ostarine could result in high single-digit lean mass gains with a slight reduction in fat mass.
+Based on anecdotal reports, though, a 30 day cycle of Ostarine could result in high single-digit lean mass gains with a slight reduction in fat mass, similar to a weak dose of a not-so-powerful steroid.

 Longer cycles (8-12) weeks may lead to low double-digit lean mass gains and more fat-loss.